Sythenz/UE4Minimal/README.md

 Alessa <3

-To install:
+###### How to install:

-1 - Navigate to your Engine\Content folder.
+1. Navigate to your Engine\Content folder.

-2 - Make a copy of these two folders: "Editor" and "Slate" this will be your backup if you would like to revert the theme, otherwise you'll have to reinstall the engine.
+2. Make a copy of these two folders: "Editor" and "Slate" this will be your backup if you would like to revert the theme, otherwise you'll have to reinstall the engine.

-3 - Download or clone the repo, and copy the "Editor" and "Slate" folders into your Engine/Content folder.
+3. Download or clone the repo, and copy the "Editor" and "Slate" folders into your Engine/Content folder.
 You will be asked to override a few thousand files, hit yes.

-3a - Should you want the Graph Nodes in blueprint/material editor to be the old versions, Do not copy and replace the "Editor/Slate/Graph" folder.
+4. Should you want the Graph Nodes in blueprint/material editor to be the old versions, Do not copy and replace the "Editor/Slate/Graph" folder.

-4 - Once all is done, open the editor and enjoy your new minimal theme.
+5. Once all is done, open the editor and enjoy your new minimal theme.